EleniNtz13/Newton-s-method/README.md

 ### 🖥️ What the Program Displays to the User

-During execution, the program provides detailed and structured output that allows the user to follow each stage of Newton’s Method.
-Specifically:
+During execution, the program provides detailed and structured output that allows the user to follow each stage of Newton’s Method.Specifically:

 1️⃣ Introductory Messages & User Input: